-University of Otago Research Themes recognise many of the emerging innovative research collaborations happening within the Division of Health Sciences, and with collaborations with colleagues from other Divisions.
+University of Otago Research Themes and Networks recognise many of the emerging innovative research collaborations happening within the Division of Health Sciences, and with collaborations with colleagues from other Divisions.

-Research Themes make a valuable contribution to the University of Otago's well-established research reputation.
-Health Sciences researchers lead or contribute to the following formally recognised Research Themes:
+Research Themes and Networks make a valuable contribution to the University of Otago's well-established research reputation.
+Health Sciences researchers lead or contribute to the following formally recognised Research Themes and Networks:

 Our theme uses three research planks that underpin the challenges for NZ’s Primary Sector as a global producer of sustainable high value food products: